uttiyamaji/Data-Analysis/README.md

 - Tuning SVM (kernel = 'rbf')

 ## Tidy Tuesday
-Attempting Tidy Tuesday problems using python to develop data wrangling skills in Python
+Attempting Tidy Tuesday problems using python to develop data wrangling skills in Python\
+link to official project: https://github.com/rfordatascience/tidytuesday

 ## __IMDB__ :
 Exploring what makes the IMDB rating high for a film with a dataset of ~5k films.
 The dataset contains a lot of nice variables.
 Another similar dataset, containing data about ~80k films is there.